 - Heat the olive oil and bacon in a large skillet over medium heat.
 Sauté, stirring frequently, until crispy, 8–12 minutes.
 Remove the lardons to a bowl and set aside.

-- Keep 1 tbsp of the bacon fat/olive oil mixture in the skillet and add the onions.
+- Keep 1 tablespoon of the bacon fat/olive oil mixture in the skillet and add the onions.
 Sauté over medium heat until soft and translucent, 3–5 minutes.

 - Remove the lid from the skillet and allow any remaining water to evaporate.
 Sprinkle the rice vinegar over the top and add in the mustard, sugar, and bacon lardons.
 Mix well and serve.

 - I use Splenda rather than sugar.
-You can also substitute ½ tbsp of honey or agave nectar (or to taste).
+You can also substitute ½ tablespoon of honey or agave nectar (or to taste).

 Nutrition Information:Yield: 4 Serving Size: 1 cup